BRIKEV/express-jsdoc-swagger/README.md

       scheme: 'basic',
     },
   },
+  // Base directory which we use to locate your JSDOC files
   baseDir: __dirname,
   // Glob pattern to find your jsdoc files (multiple patterns can be added in an array)
   filesPattern: './**/*.js',